Events, mobilization, contact with decision-makers, etc. Find out what the ETUC is doing to promote Democracy at work across Europe.

 The ETUC together with national confederations organise a series of events in different EU countries related to the framework of the Democracy at work strategy.

 The ETUC issues online communication material through its website and social media involving EWC members and other workers’ representatives.
 Further dissemination material is produced to raise awareness of workers’ rights and possibilities, including for access to justice in case of violations of existing requirements.
+Find all the materials in our document library.

 These communication efforts also include political, organisational and communication support on specific cases of restructuring where ICP rights have not been respected.